 - Make your favorite meal.

-- Relive, with vivid imagination, an experience in your life that made you feel extremely loved.
+- With vivid imagination, re-live an experience in your life that made you feel extremely loved.

-- Become, in your imagination, the person who has approved of you the most.
-See yourself through their eyes, feel for yourself the feelings they have had for you.
+- In your imagination, become the person who has approved of you the most.
+See yourself through that person’s eyes, and feel for yourself the feelings they have had for you.

 - Lie down and relax.
 Close your eyes.

-Sometimes sadness becomes depression and you may need professional help in order to heal.
+Sometimes sadness becomes depression.
+If so, you may need professional help in order to heal.
 If symptoms of depression seem severe or continue longer than normal, call your doctor, minister, rabbi or religious leader, or a local therapist or counselor who specializes in grief.